-The following is an interview by Cobalt 27 Capital (TSX-V: KBLT; US-OTC: CBLLF) chairman Anthony Milewski with the London Metal Exchange’s Product Development department to discuss the LME’s electric-vehicle battery materials initiatives and the launch of its new cobalt contract.
+The following is an interview by Cobalt 27 Capital chairman Anthony Milewski with the London Metal Exchange’s Product Development department to discuss the LME’s electric-vehicle battery materials initiatives, and the launch of its new cobalt contract.

 AM: The LME has had a cobalt contract since 2010.
 Why is the Exchange launching a new cobalt contract now?

-Last year, we consulted the market in order to identify the best risk management solutions.
-Following extensive engagement with the market, on March 11, 2019, we launched a cash-settled LME Cobalt (Fastmarkets MB) contract, to complement our existing physically-settled offering.
+Last year, we consulted the market to find the best risk-management solutions.
+After extensive engagement with the market, on March 11, 2019, we launched a cash-settled LME Cobalt (Fastmarkets MB) contract to complement our existing physically settled offering.

 LME: There are several differences between the two contracts, but the most relevant are the settlement structure, settlement price and prompt date structure.

 Designed to mirror physical trading, daily prompts enable users of the physically settled LME Cobalt contract to accurately hedge their physical transactions down to the day.

 The LME Cobalt (Fastmarkets MB) contract settles on the last business day of each month in accordance with the LME trading calendar, out to 15 months, to the price of the Fastmarkets MB Index.
 In contrast, the physically settled LME Cobalt contract offers daily prompt dates out to three months, weekly prompt dates between three and six months, and monthly prompt dates from the sixth month onward, out to 15 months.

 Cash settlement is a method used in certain futures and options contracts where — upon expiration or exercise — the seller of the financial instrument does not deliver the actual physical underlying asset, but instead transfers the associated cash position.

 For sellers who do not wish to take actual possession of the underlying cash commodity, cash settlement is a more convenient method of transacting futures and options contracts.